Each his neighbor they help, and to his brother he said: "Be strong!"

 Study groups for children from social care families

-A joint project with the Welfare Department and the Community Center, during the whole school year.
-It includes enriching courses in English, computers, or drawing, ceramics, judo, capoeira, various instruments playing and more.
-This was made possible mainly thanks to an important contribution by the pharmaceutical firm "Teva", which generously responded to our request.
+A joint project with the Community Center, during the whole school year, involving at least one hundred children.
+It includes enriching courses in English, computers, or drawing, ceramics, judo, capoeira, dance, various instruments playing and more.
+This was made possible mainly thanks to an important contribution by the Dan & Gloria Schusterman Foundation, which generously responded to our request.
+The program included about 60 members of the Children's Clubs, who joined the other children already taking part in the activities of the Community Center, up to a total of 160 children.

 Pre-military preparation course